mamba-org/vscode-micromamba/README.md

 1. Open command pallet (Ctrl+Shit+P)
 2. Type - micromamba refresh
+3. See the micromamba execution progress in terminal

+### Micromamba: clear

+Clear command removes micromamba, packages, and reset environment to the initial state.

+1. Open command pallet (Ctrl+Shit+P)
+2. Type - micromamba clear
-4. See the micromamba execution progress in terminal
+3. See the micromamba execution progress in terminal

 ## How to get it?